 The Village at Mayo Clinic

-The Village at Mayo Clinic is a low-cost, extended-stay lodging option for transplant and cancer patients receiving treatment at Mayo Clinic's campus in Arizona.
+The Village at Mayo Clinic is a low-cost, extended-stay lodging option for out-of-town patients receiving treatment at Mayo Clinic's campus in Arizona.
 The Village at Mayo Clinic is conveniently located on the Phoenix campus of Mayo Clinic, allowing you easy and timely access to your appointments at Mayo Clinic Hospital and the Mayo Clinic Specialty Building.

 The Village at Mayo Clinic features five Southwestern style "casitas," three for transplant patients and two for cancer patients.
 Each casita in the Village is approximately 4,900 square feet and has six bedrooms and six bathrooms to house patients and their caregivers.